farsightsec/axa/README.md

 ## Building and installing AXA
 ------------------------------
-AXA can built manually or, on Debian systems, by using pre-built packages.
+AXA can built manually or, on Debian systems, installed by using pre-built packages.

 ### Building manually
 ---------------------
 The `axa` suite has the following external dependencies:

- * C compiler (gcc or llvm seem to work wonderfully)
+ * C compiler (gcc or llvm)
  * [nmsg](https://github.com/farsightsec/nmsg)
  * [wdns](https://github.com/farsightsec/wdns)
  * [libedit](http://thrysoee.dk/editline/)
  * [libbsd](http://libbsd.freedesktop.org/wiki/) (should already be installed on BSDish systems)
  * Nimble fingers

-After satisfying the above, to build, try something like:
+After satisfying the above, build with something like:

 `./autogen.sh` followed by `./configure` and then a nice `make`